 Most Expensive Uncapped Players

 Prashant Veer and Kartik Sharma were both bought by Chennai Super Kings for ₹14.20 crore each, becoming the joint-most expensive uncapped players ever in the IPL.
-CSK clearly betting big on domestic talent.
+CSK is clearly betting big on domestic talent.

 The Blockbuster Trade